 Other exemptions include “charitable bingo halls” and pull-tab lottery tickets.
 On top of that, three casinos are allowed to operate on Native American land.
 The federal Indian Gaming Regulatory Act, passed in 1988, permitted Native Americans in the US to run and regulate their own gambling establishments on their reservations.

-Some poker clubs, however, do operate in Texas – even if they’re on somewhat shaky grounds.
+Some poker clubs, however, do operate in Texas – even if they were on somewhat shaky grounds for some time.
 They know they legally can’t collect rake, so they went with the option of collecting so-called “seat fees” from each player.
 However, even under this system, two prominent card rooms in Houston were raided by the police in May 2019.

 Live Poker Venues in Texas

 One of the three Indian casinos in Texas is the Kickapoo Lucky Eagle Casino & Hotel in the town of Eagle Pass.
 They have a poker room, where you can play Limit and No Limit Hold’em cash games on a variety of stakes.
 The stakes at the limit tables range from $3/$6 up to $15/$30; while the stakes at the no limit tables range between $1/$2 and $5/$10.

 At Abby J Card House in San Antonio, you can even play Sit&Go’s.
 While they don’t list buy-ins, they do list their payout structure.
 In a 1-table (10 players max) S&G, two places are paid in a 70/30 split.

 They also have regular tournaments three days a week: on Fridays, Saturdays and Sundays.
 Again, no information on the buy-ins is available (probably to comply with local gambling laws), but we do know the prize pool guarantees.
 They are $1,000, $1,500, and $3,000, respectively.